cdelorme/system-setup/docs/linux/dev.md

 _Check this list against the packages above to ensure I have no duplicates, and also no missing, packages._

+**Compton dependencies:**

+- libdrm-dev
+- libdbus-1-dev
+- libx11-dev
+- libxcomposite-dev
+- libxdamage-dev
+- libxfixes-dev
+- libxext-dev
+- libxrender-dev
+- libxrandr-dev
+- libxinerama-dev
+- libgl1-mesa-dev
+- x11proto-core-dev

+These are required to build compton from source, but not really used for anything else in my particular configuration, so they are placed here.

 ### development